Spring Training Dates:

 kids need hope and encouragement

 Many young people make poor decisions related to drugs and violence.
 These kids often end up in Juvenile Detention Centers feeling broken and hopeless.
 And our 71Five Connect Workshop reaches kids with a powerful resiliency program in local schools.
-The 71Five Justice and 71Five Connect staff and volunteers offer listening ears and the hope and encouragement found in a relationship with God.
+The 71Five Adventure, 71Five Justice and 71Five Connect staff and volunteers offer listening ears and the hope and encouragement found in a relationship with God.

 kids need someone to imitate

 Kids are always looking for role models to imitate, but many are growing up in relational poverty where they have no good role models to follow.
-Our 71Five Justice, 71Five Mentors, 71Five Parents and 71Five VoTech mentoring programs provide young people with long term trusting relationships with adults that form the foundation for healthy influence.
+Our 71Five Adventure, 71Five Justice, 71Five Mentors, 71Five Parents and 71Five VoTech mentoring programs provide young people with long term trusting relationships with adults that form the foundation for healthy influence.

 we are unique in our work